refeed/tirith-workshop/README.md

 Time: 10 minutes

-In this section, we will take a look on how we can use Tirith to make sure that aws_s3_instance usage per month is lower than 300 USD.
+In this section, we will take a look on how we can use Tirith to guardrail cost usage by using `stackguardian/infracost` provider.
+For example, we can make sure that the usage per month of `aws_redshit_cluster` does not exceed 30 USD.

 You will learn about:
 -   A little bit about the infracost json file
 -   Tirith Infracost provider

 ### Infracost JSON file

-Infracost is a tool that can predict cost from a Terraform configuration.
-This tool has an option to get the JSON output by using the ... command.
-We can then use the JSON file resulting from the infracost tool as an input for stackguardian/infracost provider.
+Infracost is a tool that can predict cost from a Terraform IaC codebase.
+This tool has an option to get the JSON output.
+We can then use the JSON file resulting from the Infracost tool as an input for stackguardian/infracost provider.

 The structure of the JSON file can be found here:
 [https://www.infracost.io/docs/features/json_output_format/](https://www.infracost.io/docs/features/json_output_format/)